 Everyone loves to talk about themselves, kids included.

 If your kiddo suffers from BIG emotions, you’ve just gotta check the life-saving Anger Rescue Kit for Kids.
-This will become your new go-to for helping your child develop appropriate coping strategies.
+This will epic guide includes over 60 pages and will become your new go-to for helping your child develop appropriate coping strategies.

 8. Mantras for Anger Management in Kids